borntofrappe/borntofrappe/playground/Style Guide/README.md

 ## Colors

-In the dedicated folder and in the global stylesheet, I describe four different sets of colors. `frappe` and `frappe-grey`, included by default, `twilight` and `twilight-grey` for the alternative color palette. dark color scheme.
-The idea is to include the sets in the `:root` selector, and the chosen color palette in the `body` selector, with `--primary-*` and `--grey-*` labels.
+In the website, the goal is to have four different sets of colors: `frappe-*` and `frappe-grey-*`, included by default, `twilight` and `twilight-grey` for the alternative, dark color palette.

-The script is used to populate `index.html` with a series of `<div>` elements colored with the chosen hsl combinations.

 In terms of design, it is worth mentioning that a few components, like the footer, use to colors from a one color scheme only.